gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 ---
 date: 2022-04-18
 slug: graph-contraction-search
-title: Using Graph Attention Networks as a Search Heuristic
+title: Using Graph Neural Networks as a Search Heuristic
 archived: false
 ---